 Crepe Myrtle Leaves Turning Brown in Spring

 If you are seeing brown leaves on your crepe myrtle plant in the spring, it could be due to your area experiencing a cold snap.
 Crepe myrtle is not as tolerant of cold weather as many bushes are.
 An untimely drop in temperature after the tender leaves have made their appearance can spell death for them.
 Short of growing your bush in a sheltered area (which requires foresight), there is not much that you can do to prevent the problem of browning in this case.

-Here is the good news: Neither case of brown leaves (that is, either in summer or in spring) need be fatal to your crepe myrtle.
+Here is the good news: Neither case of brown leaves (either in summer or in spring) need be fatal to your crepe myrtle.
 Browning due to a moderate cold snap ruins the appearance of the plant, but it probably will not kill your shrub.
 And while this bush is more likely to die from drought, it is usually easy enough to remedy the situation with artificial irrigation once you detect the first hint of browning.